 Dress regulations for the ceremony are very strict and must be adhered to exactly; the overall effect must be formal and tidy.
 If you are inappropriately dressed, the Proctors may refuse to allow your degree to be conferred in person, thus leading to your exclusion from the Congregation.
 Whilst we will send you a detailed dress code nearer the time, along with details of where to hire your gown, you may wish to consult the University guidelines as well as their useful pictorial diagrams on how to wear your gown and which gown should be worn.
 There is no need to purchase a gown; we will supply the details of local hire shops nearer the time.

 There are links for the University Academical Dress page and the Graduate Union's Gown Guide at the foot of this page.

 If you are graduating in person then you will be required to attend a brief rehearsal prior to the ceremony.
 The Praelector will guide you through the intricacies of robing and the details of the ceremony.
 Full details will be sent to you prior to the ceremony.

 If you are receiving your degree in person, then the Praelector would be delighted if you would join him for lunch as guest of the College.
 You may bring up to three guests (for whom there will be a charge).
 Further details are available from the Praelector’s Secretary.

 How to register for a Congregation

-You apply by completing an application form (see link at bottom of this page) and emailing it to the Praelector’s Secretary ( ).
-Please note the deadlines listed in the table of Degree Congregations in 2018 above.
+You apply by completing an application form (see link in FAQ section of this page) and emailing it to the Praelector’s Secretary (email@example.com ).
+Please note the deadlines listed in the table of Degree Congregations in 2019 above.
 We cannot take applications after the closing date but we can withdraw your application in the case of your results not being received in time, or change your attendance to in absentia.